 For the purpose of selecting a cryostat, it is useful to separate PL measurements into two categories: Macro-PL (or just PL) and Micro-PL.

 Standard macro-PL measurements are performed on bulk samples.
-The optics used to collect the PL signal do not necessarily need to be very close to the sample and the vibration levels with our standard open and closed-cycle systems are generally acceptable.
+The optics used to collect the PL signal do not necessarily need to be very close to the sample, and the vibration levels with our standard open and closed-cycle systems are generally acceptable.

-The excitation beam and the PL signal are usually in the visible spectrum, so UV grade fused silica is an ideal window material for this measurement.
+The excitation beam and the PL signal are usually in the visible spectrum, so UV-grade fused silica is an ideal window material for this measurement.
 If fluorescence in the UV range (below 300 nm) is not a concern, less expensive fused quartz windows may also be acceptable.

-When performing micro-PL measurements on very small samples such as quantum dots, the experimental requirements are more demanding.
+When performing micro-PL measurements on very small samples, such as quantum dots, the experimental requirements are more demanding.
 High positional stability and low vibration are absolutely necessary in order to keep the optics focused on the sample throughout the course of the measurement.

 The Lake Shore ST-500 is the most popular choice among our open-cycle systems for micro-PL measurements.
 With a vibrational amplitude guaranteed to be ±15 nm or less (with proper mounting), the ST-500 has the lowest vibrational amplitude of all Lake Shore open-cycle systems.
 A specially designed heat exchanger with the cryogen inlet and vent ports pulling in opposite directions results in the lowest positional drift upon cooldown of any Lake Shore system.

-The optical signal in micro-PL is typically collected using a microscope objective with a high numerical aperture and short working distance of a few millimeters at most.
+The optical signal in micro-PL is typically collected using a microscope objective with a high numerical aperture and a short working distance of a few millimeters at most.
 Therefore, the sample must also be placed very close to the window.

 The distance from the sample holder to the inner surface of the window is specified when ordering the ST-500.
 Additional sample holders may be ordered for different sample-to-window distances if necessary.
 Lake Shore recommends a distance of at least 2 mm between the sample and the window to prevent the window from cooling and collecting condensation.
 However, some microscope objectives require a shorter working distance.
 We will make the sample holder as close to the window as necessary, as long as our customers are aware that the window may get cold if the sample is less than 2 mm from the window.